snej55/snej55/README.md

 Hi👋 I code stuff.

-💻 I program mainly in C/C++ and a bit of python, but I'm also familiar with HTML/CSS/JS, VB.NET, Ruby and Java.
+💻 I program mainly in C/C++, but I'm also comfortable with Python, HTML/CSS/JS, VB.NET, GLSL, Ruby and Java.

-🦙 I'm comfortable with SDL2, OpenGL (GLFW & GLAD), SFML, Raylib and PyGame, as well as CMake and GLSL.
+🦙 I'm comfortable with many libraries and frameworks, inluding SDL2, OpenGL (GLFW & GLAD), React, Socket.io, as well as other tools such as CMake and Git.

-⌨️ I specialize in mostly graphics related projects (games, vfx, simulations etc), but I do other stuff as well.
+⌨️ I specialize in mostly graphics related projects (games, vfx, simulations etc), but I do other stuff as well!

 📫 Contact me?
 Go here: jenskromdijk@gmail.com | snej55.dev@gmail.com